 PPC advertising is usually seen as a quick way to attract customers.
 You set it up today and get leads tomorrow.
-That was true some time ago, but now, in many B2B niches, this process becomes more and more difficult.
+That was true some time ago, but now, configuring and running AdWords for B2B becomes more and more difficult.

 We randomly picked out several IT-companies’ websites and ran them through Semrush service to find out if the companies are using AdWords PPC while promoting on the western markets.
 AdWords is an advertising network by Google, whose search market share reaches 90%.

 Apart from a few exceptions, PPC traffic curve typically looks like this:

 The company gives this channel a try, spends money, does not get instant results and decides that this way of getting client does not work.
 But is it true?